Quick Links

 Each application for leave will be considered on a case by case basis and on its own merits.

 Where applications for leave of absence are made in advance and refused, the child will be required to be in school on the dates set out in the application.
-If the child is absent during this period, it will be recorded as an unauthorised absence, which may result in legal action being taken against the parent(s), by way of a Fixed Penatly Notice.
+If the child is absent during this period, it will be recorded as an unauthorised absence, which may result in legal action being taken against the parent(s), by way of a Fixed Penalty Notice.

 Failure to make an application for leave in advance can also result in a Fixed Penalty Notice being issued to the parent(s).